Advanced Organic Chemistry: 1H NMR spectrum of dimethylamine (CH3)2NH

-Interpreting the H-1 NMR spectrum of dimethylamine (N-methylmethanamine)
+Interpreting and explaining the H-1 NMR spectrum of dimethylamine (N-methylmethanamine)

 H-1 proton NMR spectroscopy - spectra index